-The Director of Research and Education will maintain the list of the abstract rankings and recommendations provided by the abstract reviewers, including an "alternate list" for podium selection.
+The VP of Education will maintain the list of the abstract rankings and recommendations provided by the abstract reviewers, including an "alternate list" for podium selection.
 If a presentation is withdrawn or cancelled, the authors of those abstracts listed as potential alternates will be contacted/invited, if time allows.
 No reassignments or substitutions will be made outside of this process.

 Are members of the Abstract Review Panel, Conference Committee, or other AANP-affiliated groups eligible to submit abstracts?